Flores120/track-suggester/README.md

 ## Known Bugs

-_{it doesn't work fully yet but some aspects of javascript work fine_
+_it doesn't work fully yet but some aspects of javascript work fine_

 ## Support and contact details